MitMaro/ReactJestUtil/README.md

 more.
 It will auto-mock all non-react functions in a component and restore props to the mock.

+#### Accessing mocked functions

+For convenience a reference to all the mocked methods of a component can be found as a key-value pair in `mockedComponent.mockedMethods`.

 #### Signature

     object ReactJestUtil.mockComponent(string modulePath [, string tagName = 'div' [, object methods]])